taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

 * the WordPress version must be 3.7 and higher.
 * no other WordPress Caching plugins must be installed.
 * the [Snuffleupagus](https://snuffleupagus.readthedocs.io/) must be turned off.
-* the WordPress should not be running in Multisite mode.
+* WordPress should not be running in Multisite mode.

 #### Quick Start Guide (CLI)
 Enable AccelerateWP Free: